1. Introduction

 17. Amendments

-This policy will take effect from 26 August 2025.
-Any changes will be notified at least 7 days in advance.
+- Notice Period: Any material changes will be notified at least 7 days in advance.

 18. Contact